PatrickKyei/exception/_posts/2022-06-04-do-you-hit-an-undo-or-redo-button.md

 In the following paragraphs, I'll discuss a few crucial tactics that everyone may use to feel more empowered in the face of fear of making decisions.

 - Remove the pressure we put on ourselves about the expectatiions of other people.

+- Good decisions come from experience, and experience comes from making bad decisions.

+- Remove the thought of "I will never get it right."

+- We can't predict the future.
+The more we get attached to what might happen and what might go wrong, the more we get stuck on making the important decisions.

+- Let go of the concept of "Perfection."